 The lookout is also the point where the “one-way” track up meets the alternate one-way track down (it gets so busy at peak times that there’s a path for each direction of travel!).
 Another 500m further there’s a junction to the track to the Wineglass Bay Lookout.

 Situated on a saddle between Mt Amos and Mount Mayson, two of the granite peaks that make up The Hazards, the Wineglass Bay Lookout is one of the most popular destinations in the Freycinet National Park.
 The lookout is the highest point of the walk (201m above sea level) and offers spectacular views of Wineglass Bay and the Freycinet Peninsular.
-(Although, if you want to avoid the crowds I’d suggest you do the slightly harder walk to Mt Amos for an even better view!)
+(Although, if you want to avoid the crowds I’d suggest you do the slightly harder walk to Mount Amos for an even better view!)
+Many people only walk as far as this lookout, which offers stunning view over the beach below – its even been included in “Six of the best places to take photos” (Traveller).

 From the lookout it’s all downhill to Wineglass Bay.
 There’s a warning sign that the track can be “steep and slippery” which is absolutely ludicrous, as you could (almost) make it down in a wheelchair.
 There was a $500,000 track upgrade in 2017, so perhaps they forgot to remove the sign?
 (As I’ve noted on previous posts, there is an increasing prevalance of warning signs that overstate the dangers, which means people are going to start ignoring these when there are genuine risks or track closures.)